ltiseni94/React-with-Django/README.md

         $ npm run build

-    In development mode, any change to your react source code will be compiled immediately.

-    You should see that your js code has been compiled inside the static folder of the frontend app in the __main.js__ file.
+    You should see that your React code has been compiled into the __main.js__ file inside the _static_ folder of the frontend app.

 ## 2.3 - Include the react App into your template!